gruelbox/transaction-outbox/README.md

 ## Usage
 ### Creating a `TransactionOutbox`

 Create a `TransactionOutbox` using the builder.
+Instances are thread-safe - only a single instance is required, although you can create more.

 The configuration is highly flexible and designed to allow you to integrate with any combination of relational DB and transaction management framework.
 Here are some examples:

 Super-simple - if you have no existing transaction management, connection pooling or dependency injection:
 ```